zpainter/iassist/content/about/general-assembly-minutes-1993.md

 ### 6.1 Round table on the virtual data library - Judith Rowe

-Participants were unable to agree on the meaning of \'virtual archive\'.
+Participants were unable to agree on the meaning of 'virtual archive'.
 A number of concerns were discussed, including access versus ownership, the need for special expertise to make data available to users.
 In the U.S., there is considerable concern with federal government agencies